devarajjohnson23/node_expose_json/README.md

 CONTENTS OF THIS FILE
 ---------------------

   * Introduction
   * Requirements
   * Installation
   * Configuration
   * Troubleshooting
   * Maintainers

 INTRODUCTION
 -----------
-This module is used to Show a count of nodes of a particular content-type and also number of Users of particular role type.
-This module will be used for statistical and development purposes only.

-Uses:

-1. Will count the number of published and unpublished nodes in particular content type which will be useful in content audit.

-2. This module is used to count the number of users in particular Role

-Note: This module is for statistical and development purpose only.
-Enable it when ever its needed in the Production Environment.
+  * This module provides a URL that responds with a JSON representation of a given node with the content type "page" only if the previously submitted Site API Key and a node id (nid) of an appropriate node are present, otherwise it will respond with "access denied"
+  * Get the JSON value by Enabling this light weight module
+  <base_url>/nodejson/%/%

+ Example:
+  <base_url>/nodejson/page/1 = "page" is content type name and '1' is nid
+  or
+  <base_url>/nodejson/article/2 = "article" is content type name and "2" is nid
+  to JSON representation of a given node with the content type "page" only if the submitted Site API Key and a node id (nid) of an appropriate node are present, otherwise it will respond with "access denied"

+  Note:
+  For the Give Senario Please use the below URL:
+  <base_url>/nodejson/page/1 to get the JSON of type only "page"

 REQUIREMENTS
 ------------
   This project does not require any support modules

 INSTALLATION
 ------------